-- Accurate and efficient systems are maintained and enhanced to provide for effective and efficient management and administration of the aquaculture industry, in accordance with the Act. - Provide for public transparency of use of the States aquaculture resources (e.g. Public Register is available on the PIRSA Fisheries and Aquaculture website for all stakeholders, including the aquaculture industry, relevant government Agencies and general public). - To safeguard lease and licence holder details by adhering to broader government guidelines (e.g. records management requirements for public service document standards and freedom of information requests). - Included in the management of the PIIMS database is assessing reporting functionalities, liaison with the PIRSA IT group, testing updates to the database, reporting of functional issues and troubleshooting with system users. - Included in the management of the Public Register system is rollout of updates, reporting of functional issues to the PIRSA IT group, testing when updates occur and troubleshooting with system users both internally and externally. - Included in the management of ArcGIS is the rollout of update software, appropriate training for use of the program, recognition, requests and testing for software fixes, liaison with the PIRSA spatial group, reporting spatial information and troubleshooting with system users. - Management of the Microsoft Access Database includes alignment of databases annually to reflect data requirements of Environmental Monitoring Reports. - Management of records management systems (e.g. Objective) may include testing of various functionalities, liaison with the PIRSA IT group and requests for further updates to systems and software.
+Deliverables Due date 1.
+Activity 1 - IT systems management Accurate and efficient systems are maintained and enhanced to provide for effective and efficient management and administration of the aquaculture industry, in accordance with the Act.
+Ongoing Provide for public transparency of use of the States aquaculture resources (e.g. Public Register is available on the PIRSA Fisheries and Aquaculture website for all stakeholders, including the aquaculture industry, relevant government Agencies and general public).
+Ongoing To safeguard lease and licence holder details by adhering to broader government guidelines (e.g. records management requirements for public service document standards and freedom of information requests).
+Ongoing Included in the management of the PIIMS database is assessing reporting functionalities, liaison with the PIRSA IT group, testing updates to the database, reporting of functional issues and troubleshooting with system users.
+Ongoing Included in the management of the Public Register system is rollout of updates, reporting of functional issues to the PIRSA IT group, testing when updates occur and troubleshooting with system users both internally and externally.
+Ongoing Included in the management of ArcGIS is the rollout of update software, appropriate training for use of the program, recognition, requests and testing for software fixes, liaison with the PIRSA spatial group, reporting spatial information and troubleshooting with system users.
+Ongoing Management of the Microsoft Access Database includes alignment of databases annually to reflect data requirements of Environmental Monitoring Reports.
+Ongoing

-• Ongoing maintenance and troubleshooting of the electronic lodgement system (my PIRSA) for environmental monitoring program and production return data.
+• Management of records management systems (e.g. Objective) may include testing of various functionalities, liaison with the PIRSA IT group and requests for further updates to systems and software.
+Ongoing • Ongoing maintenance and troubleshooting of the electronic lodgement system (my PIRSA) for environmental monitoring program and production return data.
+Ongoing